ASASSN-24fw: Candidate circumplanetary disk occultation of a main-sequence star: Observations during the occultation

 None of the optical spectra are explicitly corrected for the telluric absorption.
-To identify telluric features of concern for any scientific applications, we use the set of telluric opacity curves \verb|telfit_maunakea_3100_26100_r20000.fits| from the PypeIt distribution \citep{proc20}.
-We establish that it is on the vacuum wavelength grid and correct it to air wavelengths and to the heliocentric frame.
+To identify telluric features of concern for any scientific applications, we use the set of telluric opacity curves \verb|telfit_maunakea_3100_26100_r20000.fits| from the PypeIt distribution \citep{proc20} corrected to air wavelengths and to the heliocentric frame.
 We find that individual molecular absorption features in the red part of the spectrum line up perfectly with those seen in the GHOST data, so the velocities are well calibrated.
-We show the template with the strongest absorption on all figures to guide the eye.
+For example, in the wavelength range $6880-6920$\AA, where there are 18 strong well-separated telluric features and relatively weak stellar photospheric features, the velocity offset between the data and the telluric template is $0.05\pm 0.11$ km s$^{-1}$.
+From these fits we obtain the spectral resolution of the GHOST data, $\sigma_v=3.8$ km s$^{-1}$, assuming that it dominates the observed widths of the telluric features.
+We show the telluric template with the strongest absorption on all figures to guide the eye.
 For example, for the wavelength range around Na D absorption, there are identifiable telluric features with peak strength of a few per cent of the continuum, comparable to the rms noise in the data.
 They affect the $\chi^2$ of the fits but not any scientific conclusions.
 In the red part of the spectrum telluric absorption reaches optically thick levels, and we avoid using any features in this part of the spectrum.

 Because of the superb quality of the GHOST data, in what follows we primarily present the results of this observation.
 The other spectroscopic epochs provide important information on the variability of the observed features throughout the dimming event, so we discuss the comparison between the GHOST observation and the previous observations as needed.